 Principal Supervisor and Advisory Committee

 We allocate a Principal Supervisor to each student who continues from the MPhil to the PhD programme.
 (MRes students are allocated a Principal Supervisor at admission to the MRes).
-Your Principal Supervisor will be a senior academic, normally a Reader or Professor, who will guide you through the programme, help you to succeed in the job market and assist you in gaining a faculty position at a leading business school.
+Your Principal Supervisor will be a senior academic, normally a Professor, who will guide you through the programme, help you to succeed in the job market and assist you in gaining a faculty position at a leading business school.
 They will take an active role in your research programme.
 During the course of the PhD they will assemble a group of faculty (an Advisory Committee) who will be actively involved in joint research with you, with the aim of producing leading academic journals publications.
 We also encourage joint work with faculty from other schools, including our renowned academic visitors.

 Our PhD students learn via an apprenticeship model.
 Within supervisory relationships you learn first-hand how research is done.
 Our faculty train you to become an independent researcher with an exciting research programme and portfolio of academic papers.
 Through working so closely with faculty you also develop your academic writing skills, your ability to tailor your writing for specific audiences/journals, your network of valuable research relationships with other leading faculty and your readiness for the academic job market.